quentinn/share/README.md

 ## Use the CLI

-> if runned with Docker:
+> If runned with Docker:
 > ```docker exec -it <container> sh```

 ```